JosephRullo/https-github.com-JosephRullo-osTicket-Ticket-Lifecycle-Examples/README.md

 <h2>Lifecycle Stages</h2>

 <h2>Step 1.</h2> Let's begin with creating a new ticket as a "User" within osTicket.
-For this example we will login here http://localhost/osTicket/ as one of the Users we created in the previous install and configuration osTicket
+For this example we will login here http://localhost/osTicket/ as one of the Users we created in the previous install and configuration osTicket Please view these tutorials for a full walkthrough of those steps. (https://github.com/josephrullo/osTicket-Prerequisites-and-Installation) (https://github.com/josephrullo/osTicket---Post-Install-Configuration)
 <p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>